lootag/ImageAuGomentationCLI/README.md

 # ImageAuGomentationCLI
 ImageAuGomentationCLI is a simple command-line tool that allows users to conveniently analyze and augment annotated and not-annotated images.
-It's writeen in Go (Golang), and leverages its beautiful concurrency model to speed up computations.
+It's written in Go (Golang), and leverages its beautiful concurrency model to speed up computations.

 ### Setup
 DISCLAIMER: this utility has only been tested on GNU/Linux and macOS.
 If you're running Windows, it's strongly recommended that you install Windows Subsystem for Linux.